IGAWorksDev/ng2-homeworks/docs/components/input.md

 - **update**

-  This event will called when an input element change occurs.
+  This event will be called when the spinner element's change occurs.

 ## EventObject

 - **HomeWorksEventObject**

-  This object is the global event model of all HomeWorks component.
+  This object is the global event model used for everything in homeworks.

-  All update events pass this model as a parameter.
+  All update events will be passed this object as a parameter.

 *Typescript Definition*